 Once the research paper with bibliography is complete, you are ready to fill out the application form.
 Keep in mind that the application form is the easiest part of the process and consists of mainly contact information.
 This part of the application packet can be saved for last.
 Since the marker process will take at least a year, be sure to provide contact information that will be active for one to two years.
 If the contact person or information changes, applicants will need to contact the THC to update the information so that communication can continue throughout the process.

-The THC has three different application forms for markers:
+The THC has three different application forms (available for download August 2018) for markers:

 RTHL marker applications are used for buildings and structures only that carry historical and architectural significance

 - Historic Texas Cemetery (HTC) marker application

 HTC marker applications are used for cemeteries only